 General practice training terms

-You can remain in the same general practice placement for the entirety of your program; however, where it’s possible, working in different placements is useful to expose you to a variety of practice communities and management systems.
+You can remain in the same practice for the entirety of your program; however, where it’s possible, working in different practices is useful to expose you to a variety of practice communities and management systems.
 This will prepare you for working across the breadth of Australian general practice.
 If you remain in the same practice for the entirety of your program you’ll be asked to complete an additional educational activity as per the Pre-approved alternative model – Practice diversity.

-Please note that the General practice fellowship program placement guidelines are revised regularly, in addition to revisions to the Commonwealth government’s distribution priority area (DPA) locations and MMM classifications.
-FSP registrars must remain in an approved placement as per the guidelines for the entirety of their program.
-A change in training location may be necessary if the DPAs or MMM classifications change.
+Please note that the General Practice Fellowship Program Placement Guidelines are revised regularly, in addition to revisions to the Commonwealth Government’s distribution priority areas (DPA) locations and MMM classifications.
+FSP registrars' practice location must remain an approved placement as per the guidelines for the entirety of their program.
+A change in practice location may be necessary if the DPAs or MMM classifications change.